‘We have what it takes’: Inside the GymDogs’ new motto that fuels renewed confidence

-Prior to the season, Michelle had planned out gifts for each of the six home meets ahead of the NCAA regionals.
+Prior to the season, gymnasts’ parents collectively tasked Michelle, mother of the team’s lone senior Sydney Snead, had planned out gifts for each of the six home meets ahead of the NCAA regionals.
 But she saw an opening to introduce a timely keepsake when reading quotes from Courtney Kupets Carter’s press conference after Georgia posted a 197 against Iowa State.
 Georgia’s second-year head coach tagged the phrase “we have what it takes,” and Michelle wanted the gymnasts to see it in writing.

 She thought there was no better way to do that than custom-made sweatshirts.